robertmassaioli/setdown/README.markdown

 And good luck!

+## Building the code

+To build the code for this project just have Haskell installed and cabal and then:

+    cabal sandbox init
+    cabal install

+And that should have the code built on your machine.
+Then, if you modify the code, just use cabal run to run setdown:

+    cabal run -- --help
+    cabal run mydefinitions.setdown

+That is all that there is to it!

 ## Contributing to the setdown project

 If you wish to contribute to the setdown project then please just: